odoo/documentation/accounting/others/inventory/avg_price_valuation.rst

 rule, you may lead to inconsistencies in your inventory.

-As an example, here is the scenario when you deliver one piece to the customer and return the other one to your supplier (at the cost you purchased it).
+As an example, here is the scenario when you deliver one piece to the customer and return the other one to your vendor (at the cost you purchased it).
 Here is the operation:

 +-----------------------------------------------+---------------+-------------------+---------------+------------+